 Once you've decided which connection type is best for you, and you know what's needed to connect it to your existing soil stack (if that is your intent), the next step is to buy it and get it installed.
 If you decide that a high-quality Ring Seal PVC push-fit system is the way to go, we stock a full range of 110mm Floplast pipes and fittings ready to help.

-Should you have any questions or need any further advice about your soil and waste systems, though, contact JDP today.
+Should you have any questions or need any further advice about your soil and waste systems, though, check out our Soil & Waste FAQ article or contact JDP today.
 Our team of experts are always on hand to help with all of your drainage needs.